 Older populations stand to benefit the most from healthcare technologies; however, they experience numerous barriers to adoption.
-Designing technology solutions that cater to the unique needs of seniors can motivate them to reap all the advantages healthcare technology has to offer.
+Designing technology solutions that cater to the unique needs of seniors can motivate them to reap all the advantages healthcare technology for seniors has to offer.

 The benefits of healthcare technology